-Students will be able to identify and represent equivalent fractions on a number line.
+Students will be able to identify and represent equivalent fractions using visual fraction models.

 - Put students in groups of 3.

 - Give each group a different amount of candy in multiples of 3.

 - Instruct students to divide the candy evenly in the group.

 - Have each group share how many pieces each person ends up with.

 - Ask your student what equivalent means.
 Explain that equivalent means equal.

 - Have them discuss the importance of understanding equivalent fractions.
 Ask them to discuss how fractions are used in the real world.

 - Use a picture of a pizza to show students how two different pizzas can be cut into different sized slices and how each person can get the same amount.